 Oregon Sexual Abuse Lawsuits

-Oregon is lagging behind most states with regards to statute of limitations reform by making few changes since 2010.
-Further, efforts to change legislation would help survivors of sexual abuse get justice against their abusers in the courts and allows for compensation.
-These laws enable lawyers handling sexual abuse claims in Oregon to file cases against sexual predators, including clergy members, and the Catholic church.
+Oregon is lagging behind most states with regards to statute of limitations (SOL) reform by making few changes since 2010.
+Further, right now there are no bills in the state’s legislature that would change legislation to help survivors of sexual abuse get justice against their abusers in the courts and allow for compensation.
+SOL laws enable lawyers handling sexual abuse claims in Oregon to file cases against sexual predators, including clergy members, and the Catholic church.

 Below you will find information on Oregon’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling Oregon sexual assault cases has to file a claim on behalf of a survivor.
-In addition, we’ve compiled a list of Oregon settlements received by sexual abuse and assault survivors.
+In addition, we’ve compiled a list of Oregon settlements received by sexual abuse and assault survivors and a list of Oregon’s ‘credibly’ accused priests released by Oregon’s Dioceses.

 Oregon Statute of Limitations for Sexual Abuse & Assault